KunalSachdev2005/IBM_DataScience_Capstone/README.md

 - **Interactive Maps**: Displays launch site data with proximities to landmarks.
 - **Predictive Analysis**: Identifies key factors influencing landing outcomes.

-### Suggested Image Placement

-- Insert screenshots of the dashboard, including pie charts and scatter plots, here.
-- Insert images of the Folium map with launch site markers and success rates.

 ---

 ## Technologies Used